By Connor Smith, Ashton Leber, Brielle Bryan and Marcus Allen

-Editor-in-Chief, Features Editor and Opinions Editor
+Editor-in-Chief, Features Editor, Opinions Editor and Staff Writer

 EWING — A local rapper was shot to death outside his home, about a mile from the College, early Thursday morning.